Table of Contents

 Advanced B2B SaaS organizations are adopting machine learning models that analyze historical conversion data to identify patterns human-defined rules might miss.
 Predictive scoring adapts dynamically as new data becomes available, improving accuracy over time.

-- Historical conversion analysis across won/lost opportunities
+- Historical conversion analysis: Pattern recognition across won/lost opportunities and customer lifecycle data

-- Behavioral pattern recognition across digital touchpoints
+- Behavioral pattern recognition: Multi-touchpoint engagement analysis across digital properties and content consumption

 Hybrid Scoring Approach